Skip to main content

 Immerse yourself in Esports culture and be at the forefront of a rapidly growing multi-million industry.

-Esports at Norwich University of the Arts is designed to provide you with a comprehensive understanding of the rapidly growing world of competitive gaming.
+Esports at Norwich is designed to provide you with a comprehensive understanding of the rapidly growing world of competitive gaming.
 This course bridges the gap between passion for gaming and professional opportunities, preparing you to engage with and develop a critical insight into issues facing the multi-million-pound global esports industry; combining theory, practical experience, and industry engagement, the course equips you with the skills, knowledge, and networks required to excel in an emerging global industry.

 Whilst playing and understanding games is a core component to the learning, this course goes beyond that by critically and creatively exploring the wider structure and units of international Esports, such as event management and production, broadcasting, marketing and business, coaching, team and community management, game design and game studies.
 By immersing you in a range of disciplines and real-world scenarios, the course aims to develop a new generation of skilled professionals ready to lead the future of sports.

-Why Study with us
+Why study with us

-- Industry-focused curriculum: Our cutting-edge Esports degree curriculum is designed in collaboration with industry leaders, ensuring that the learning experience is relevant, practical, and aligned with current and future trends in the rapidly growing sector of international Esports.
+Our cutting-edge Esports degree curriculum is designed in collaboration with industry leaders, ensuring that the learning experience is relevant, practical, and aligned with current and future trends in the rapidly growing sector of international Esports.

-- Real-world experience: You’ll gain practical experience through live Esports events, partnerships with local and national organisations, and charity livestreams, giving you the opportunity to develop your portfolio and build a network of industry connections.
+You’ll gain practical experience through live Esports events, partnerships with local and national organisations, and charity livestreams, giving you the opportunity to develop your portfolio and build a network of industry connections.

-- Collaborative creative environment: Students at Norwich University immerse themselves in a vibrant creative community with opportunities to collaborate on a range of cutting-edge projects with students on Games Art and Design, Animation, Moving Image and Sound, Business Management and Psychology.
+Students at Norwich University immerse themselves in a vibrant creative community with opportunities to collaborate on a range of cutting-edge projects with students on Games Art and Design, Animation, Moving Image and Sound, Business Management and Psychology.

-- State of the art facilities: Experience hands-on learning in our dedicated Esports labs equipped with a professional setup for live streaming setups, competitive gaming, and the latest broadcasting technology.
+Experience hands-on learning in our dedicated Esports labs equipped with a professional setup for live streaming setups, competitive gaming, and the latest broadcasting technology.

-Course Content
+Course details

 Year 1